Trend towards mono materials and paper

 Mono-materials are also more susceptible to film shrinkage due to mechanically and thermally less stable support layers.
 The sealing seam appearance can suffer and adhesion is possible.
 Ultrasonic sealing can counteract due to the cold tools.
 This in turn has a positive effect on downtimes and the need for wear materials such as high-temperature Teflon tapes.
 Ultrasonics only need energy during the sealing time, so no high stand-by consumption is necessary as with other thermal sealing processes.
 The tools are immediately ready for use without having to heat up – another contribution to reducing the burden on the environment.

-The major difference with ultrasonic sealing: the heat is only generated inside the seal
+Good to know: The major difference with ultrasonic sealing: the heat is only generated inside the seal

 Ultrasonic sealing has become a real alternative to heat sealing for various applications such as wet food containing proteins and sugary drinks in pouches, as well as salad and powdery products.
 The difference to conventional sealing using thermal jaws is the way the heat is generated.
 While in the case of thermal sealing jaws the heat comes from the outside and therefore also heats up and can affect the support layer, in ultrasonic sealing the heat is generated by the ultrasonic vibrations inside the sealing layer.
 It ensures that the sealing layers bond together at a molecular level before there is any undesirable heat conduction through the entire packaging material.
 As a result, the packaging can be closed much more gently for the type of packaging and feed material.
 Shrinkage and possible leakage are minimized.